qunitjs/qunit/docs/api/config/testTimeout.md

 </tr>
 </table>

+Only async tests can timeout.
+An async test is any [QUnit.test](../QUnit/test.md) with an async function as callback, or that returns a Promise, or that calls [assert.async()](../assert/async.md).

-This can be overridden on a per-test basis via [assert.timeout()](../assert/timeout.md).
+The `testTimeout` config can be overridden via [assert.timeout()](../assert/timeout.md) to any lower or higher amount.

-It is recommended to keep the global default at `3000` (3 seconds) or higher, to avoid intermittent test failures from unrelated delays that may periodically occur inside a browser or CI service.
+It is recommended to keep the global default at `3000` or higher (3 seconds), to avoid intermittent failures from unrelated delays that may periodically occur inside a browser or CI service.

-## Introducing a timeout
+## Introducing a default timeout

 Prior to QUnit 3, there has not been a default timeout.
-This meant that a test could time out or get stuck for many seconds or minutes before diagnostic details are presented (e.g. after a CI job reaches the maximum run time).
+This meant that a test hang silently for many seconds or minutes before diagnostic details are presented (e.g. after a CI job reaches the maximum run time).

 QUnit 3.0 will change the default timeout from undefined (Infinity) to 3 seconds.